 But letting it burn isn't an option.
 You're one of the few mutant "tuffs" with "smarts and muscles both", and it's your job to head out into the wasteland and find something that will persuade the human populations not to fulfil their manifest destiny and reclaim the gene pool for real people.
 The village leader isn't entirely sure what this magic solution to endless fighting and speciesism could be, but figures you'll probably work something out.
 This is what makes him a Leader.

 You can choose between three poor, unfortunate bastards for the quest, despite not really being given any equipment or justification for just one of you heading out to die.
 Varigg is the toughest of the group, but as a full-bore mutant, can't pass himself off as a human.
-This is problematic when dealing with them, getting into their towns, and not being shot on sight.
+This is problematic when dealing with humans, getting into their towns, and not being shot on sight.
 Jakka, the girl of the group, can supposedly pass, "if no one pilfs her patch".
 I have no idea what that means.
 I choose to retain my ignorance.
 Finally, there's Dekker, who's actually human and can blend in, but isn't very strong and can't take his radiation.

 Of the three, he's probably the easiest start, thanks to a powerful close-up weapon.
 Despite being the strongest, Varigg only has his fists.
 Jakka on the other hand starts out with an eye-laser and oh thank god, they were talking about an eye-patch.
 For a moment, this threatened to get very dodgy.